tech on the net

-MS Excel: DATEDIF Function (WS)
+MS Excel: How to use the DATEDIF Function (WS)

 Syntax

-The syntax for the DATEDIF function is:
+The syntax for the DATEDIF function in Microsoft Excel is:

 DATEDIF( start_date, end_date, interval )

-start_date and end_date are the two dates to calculate the difference between.
+The two dates to calculate the difference between.

-interval is the interval of time to use to calculate the difference between date1 and date2.
+The interval of time to use to calculate the difference between date1 and date2.
 Below is a list of valid interval values.

 Interval Explanation